 In order to set tender minds at rest by dealing with the fear and loathing of Protestants towards the Apocrypha, I thought it good to deal with the objections and criticisms made against these precious books.
 I’m not trying to prove that the Apocrypha are canonical (although it is only the Protestant churches which wrongly take that position), but simply to remove the hindrances which Protestants are faced with.
-The objections to the Apocrypha that I’ve come across are inconsistent and weak and I’m amazed that evangelical scholars and leaders would even use them; although it must be said that these objections are against regarding the Apocrypha as canonical scripture, and I’m not ultimately arguing for that.
+The objections to the Apocrypha that I’ve come across are inconsistent and weak and I’m amazed that evangelical scholars and leaders would even use them; but “any port in a storm”, as the saying goes.

 (1) One objection is that Jerome, Athanasius, and some other Church Fathers didn’t include these books in the canon.
 But this link (http://matt1618.freeyellow.com/deut.html) gives ample quotes from the writings of those same Fathers showing that they did use them as scripture.

 However, even if Jerome and Athanasius didn’t believe the Apocrypha were scripture, it doesn’t make any difference, because it was the Church which defined which books were in the canon, not Jerome or Athanasius or any other individual.
 The canon as we have it today, with the Old Testament including the books of the Apocrypha in their appropriate places therein, and the 27 books of the NT, was defined by the late 4th and early 5th centuries according to Tradition, widespread and general usage, and some local church Councils; it was more definitely set at the Council of Florence (Catholic) in 1442 AD and formally finalised at the Council of Trent (Catholic) in 1546 AD.